WE ACCEPT

 The cost for an initial consultation, for a non-surgical cosmetic procedure, is $75.
 The cost is redeemable on product or treatment on the same day.
 (Excluding thread consultations)

-For subsequent consultations, the fees may vary, according to the type of follow-up appointment, or time passed after your surgery or procedure.
+For subsequent consultations, the fees may vary, according to the type of follow-up appointment, or time passed after your procedure.

 Please contact us if you have any questions regarding the cost of your consultation prior to your appointment.